mincho-js/mincho/CONTRIBUTING.md

 cd mincho
 ```
 4. Install the package, and **build it once**.
-   If you don't build it, you might get errors for packages that depend on the build results of internal packages.
+   Building is crucial as it prevents potential errors in packages that rely on the build output of internal packages.
 ```shell
 # Installing packages
 yarn install